mateusz-meksula/flash-accounts/README.md

 #### <li><b> `PASSWORD_RESET_EMAIL_SUBJECT` </b></li>

-Subject of password reset email that is send when new user requests password reset.
+Subject of password reset email that is sent when new user requests password reset.

 #### <li><b> `EMAIL_FROM` </b></li>